RasmussenLab/vamb/workflow/README.md

    "minimap_ppn": "10",
    "vamb_mem": "10gb",
    "vamb_ppn": "10",
-   "vamb_params": "-o C -m 2000 --minfasta 500000"
+   "vamb_params": "-o C -m 2000 --minfasta 500000",
+   "vamb_preload": ""
 }
 ```

-For GPU usage: add `--cuda` to the `vamb_params`.
-If you are using qsub then also update `vamb_ppn` accordingly - e.g. on our system we exchange `"vamb_ppn": "10"` to `"vamb_ppn": "10:gpus=1"`.

 ## Example run

 When running the workflow use snakemake, give it the maximum number of cores you want to use and the path to the configfile as well as the snakemake file.
+You can then run snakemake on a laptop or workstation as below.
 We add the flag `--use-conda` to make snakemake install the dependencies (Minimap2, Samtools, MetaBAT2, CheckM and Vamb) for you during runtime.
-You might have noticed we already installed Vamb above, but it is needed here as well if one installed a into a conda environment (option 2) and are using `--cluster`.

 ```
 snakemake --cores 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py --use-conda
 ```

 If you want to use snakemake on a compute cluster using `qsub` we add the following `--cluster` option below.

 ```
 snakemake --jobs 20 --configfile config.json --snakefile /path/to/vamb/workflow/vamb.snake.conda.py --use-conda --latency-wait 60 --cluster "qsub -l walltime={params.walltime} -l nodes=1:ppn={params.ppn} -l mem={params.mem}"